McDonald’s offering harassment training to all US workers

 “Together with our franchisees, we have a responsibility to take action on this issue and are committed to promoting positive change,” McDonald’s U.S. President Chris Kempczinski said in a statement.

-McDonald’s said it could eventually offer the training globally, but will begin with its 14,000 U.S. restaurants.
+McDonald’s said it could eventually offer the training globally, but will begin with its 14,000 U.S. restaurants, 95% of which are operated by franchisees.
 The company didn’t say how much the training will cost or how much time it will take workers to complete it.
 Workers will be paid during the training.

 McDonald’s isn’t requiring franchisees — who are independent owners — to provide the training.
 But the National Franchisee Leadership Alliance, which represents franchisees, helped develop the training and is calling on all owners to provide it.